Arizona Family Law & Divorce Trials in 2020

 Re-Direct Examination: After the other party has completed his / her cross-examination, the party or witness giving the initial direct testimony can testify to matters that should be cleared up following such cross examination.

 Objections: You and the other party can object to testimony and exhibits presented by the other side for various reasons.
 If you do not file a notice of application of the Arizona Rules of Evidence (See Rule 2 Arizona Rules of Family Law Procedure), the Court may allow hearsay testimony and other evidence that may not be permitted if such notice is filed.
-Common objections include leading testimony, hearsay (i.e. when somebody testifies to something that somebody else said), and foundation (failure to provide information that the testimony that is within the party or witnesses personal knowledge, failure to provide approximate dates and other information that is important to make sure that the testimony is admissible).
+Common objections include leading testimony, hearsay (i.e. when somebody testifies to something that somebody else said), and foundation (failure to confirm testimony is within the party or witnesses personal knowledge, failure to provide approximate dates and other information that is important to make sure that the testimony is admissible).

 Because trial time is so limited, it is extremely important to present your case in as brief and persuasive manner as possible.
 Many people run out of time and get so caught up on one issue that they do not have time to properly present their other issues and evidence before the Court’s time clock runs out.

-Something that parties forget (and even attorneys forget) to make sure your exhibits are admitted.
+Something that parties sometimes forget (and even attorneys forget) is to make sure your exhibits are admitted.
 Because of the time limitations, it is common for a party to testify regarding an exhibit and then forget to ask for it to be admitted.
 Merely testifying about certain documents may not enough.
 You must make sure that you ask the Court to admit the exhibits after you testify about them (“Your honor, I request that Exhibit 7 be admitted”).

 What if a party lies during trial?

 It is not uncommon for a party or both parties to present false testimony.
 Lying under oath is a crime.
 The Court can refer such person to the authorities for prosecution, although such is rare since it may be hard to prove somebody is lying beyond a reasonable doubt.
-However, in Family Court, you do not need to prove they are lying by clear and convincing evidence.
+However, in Family Court, you do not need to prove they are lying beyond a reasonable doubt.
 You just need to show it is more likely than not that you are telling the truth and the other side is being dishonest.
 By conducting discovery and taking the other party’s deposition early on, you can minimize such false testimony by knowing in advance what the other party is going to say on certain issues.
 The easiest way to show someone is untruthful is by having documents that show what the true facts are.
 You can of course testify to the truth yourself, which then leaves it up to the Court to make a credibility determination between you and the other party.
 If you have other witnesses that support your version of the facts, this can be helpful as well.
 If the Court determines that you or the other party are untruthful, the Court can do a number of things such as issuing sanctions and/or ordering the untruthful party pay your attorney fees and costs.